Juncker History, Family Crest & Coats of Arms

 The roots of the distinguished German surname Juncker lie in the former duchy of Swabia.
 The name is derived from the Middle High German term "junc herre," which literally means "young gentleman;" however, the term was commonly applied to a man of gentle birth who was not yet ranked with the nobility, such as a young man who had not yet been knighted, or the son of a noble lady who had married a man of a lower class.

 Early Origins of the Juncker family

 The surname Juncker was first found in Swabia, where it is thought to have first emerged.
 The first known bearers of the name were Berhtoldus and Burchardus dicti Junkerer, who were burghers in Uberlingen in 1295.
 The young Juncker family became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation, and played a major role in the development of medieval Swabian society.

-Important Dates for the Juncker family
+Early History of the Juncker family

 This web page shows only a small excerpt of our Juncker research.
 Another 137 words (10 lines of text) covering the years 1311, 1373, 1668, 1714, 1727, 1789, and 1859 are included under the topic Early Juncker History in all our PDF Extended History products and printed products wherever possible.

 Juncker Spelling Variations

 Spelling variations of this family name include: Juncker, Junker, Yunker, Junkers, Yunkers, Junkher, Junkherer and many more.

 Early Notables of the Juncker family (pre 1700)